-The full signal power within the channel provided at the plane of the receive aperture is defined as follows: the portion of the signal that remains after application of an ideal top-hat filter with width equal to the channel width and centered at the channel frequency.
+Requirement OCT-037: The full signal power within the channel provided at the plane of the receive aperture shall be defined as the portion of the signal that remains after application of a 50 GHz FWHM filter centered at the channel frequency.

-Requirement OCT-034: The OCT shall provide, via software command, the capability to set and get the transmitted power.
+Requirement OCT-038: The OCT shall provide, via software command, the capability to set and get the transmitted power.
 The minimum selectable transmitted power shall be 0 (zero).
 The maximum selectable transmitted power shall be the maximum transmitted power achievable by the system design.

-Requirement OCT-035: The OCT shall achieve maximum transmitted power flux through the plane of the transmit aperture of no less than 2.5 W.
+Requirement OCT-039: The OCT shall achieve maximum transmitted power flux through the plane of the transmit aperture of no less than 2.5 W while concurrently meeting all other requirements stated in this standard.

-Note on Requirement OCT-035: This requirement shall not be interpreted as an upper limit placed on the OCT's transmit power capability (e.g., systems capable of transmitting 5 W of power are compliant).
+Note on Requirement OCT-039: This requirement shall not be interpreted as an upper limit placed on the OCT's transmit power capability (e.g., systems capable of transmitting 5 W of power are compliant).

-Requirement OCT-036: The output power shall be selectable between the minimum and maximum power output.
+Requirement OCT-040: The output power shall be selectable between the minimum and maximum power output.
 The step size shall be no greater than 3 dB.